ethannicholas/panda-old/docs/annotations.md

 ---------

 The `@external` annotation marks a method which is implemented by external (non-Panda) code.
-Like abstract methods, eternal methods do not have a method body.
+Like abstract methods, external methods do not have a method body.
 See [external methods](externalMethods.html) for more details.